Skip to content

 About Ugo Rondinone

-Ugo Rondinone (b.
-1964 in Brunnen, Switzerland) studied at the Universität für Angewandte Kunst in Vienna before moving to New York in 1997, where he lives and works to this day.
-His work has been the subject of recent institutional exhibitions at Museum SAN, Wonju (2024), Städel Museum, Frankfurt (2023), Storm King, New York (2023), Musée d’Art et d’Histoire, Geneva (2023), Scuola Grande San Giovanni Evangelista di Venezia, Venice (2022), Petit Palais, Paris (2022), Schirn Kunsthalle, Frankfurt (2022), Tamayo Museum, Mexico City (2022), and Belvedere, Vienna (2021).
+Ugo Rondinone was born in 1964 in Brunnen, Switzerland.
+He studied at the Universität für Angewandte Kunst in Vienna before moving to New York in 1997, where he lives and works to this day.
+His work has been the subject of recent institutional exhibitions at Belvedere, Vienna (2021); Museo Rufino Tamayo, Mexico City, Schirn Kunsthalle, Frankfurt, Petit Palais, Paris, and the Scuola Grande di San Giovanni Evangelista, Venice (2022); Musée d’art et d’histoire, Geneva, Städel Museum, Frankfurt, and Storm King, New York (2023); Museum SAN, Wonju, Museum Würth 2 and Sculpture Garden, Künzelsau, and Kunstmuseum Luzern (2024).
 In 2007 he represented Switzerland at the 52nd Venice Biennale.
-Forthcoming exhibitions include a solo exhibition at Kunstmuseum Lucerne, Switzerland, in July 2024.

 This exhibition is organized by Nicola Lees, Nancy and Bob Magoon Director, and Daniel Merritt, Director of Curatorial Affairs, with Simone Krug, Curator.